Summaries below are for convenience only and may be out-of-date. Use our Government directory to get the latest official information.

 The Marine Radio in Canada page has information about using VHF for calling, emergencies, channel usage for different geographical locations, etc.

-If you want to buy a boat in Canada, read why it's a great idea and all about buying a boat.
 Generally, American visitors to Canada can bring back goods (excluding alcohol or tobacco) duty free if in Canada more than 24 hours.
 After 2 full days you may take home $200 worth of goods.
 If in Canada more than 48 hours, you may take home $400 worth of goods (including 1 alcohol and 1 carton cigarettes) (valid 1998).

 Regulations for fishing are different in each of the ten provinces and two territories.
 The Ontario Fishing Page explains fishing in Ontario waters.
 You must be in possession of a fishing licence.
 See the Government of Canada listing of provincial and territorial governments for other locations.